 You have spent much time and energy in creating your estate plan.
 It is crucial that you continue to receive value from it.
 To ensure that we preserve that value, we should periodically review the plan as well as your current situation to make sure the two remain in sync.
 Among the more common developments affecting your estate plan are: (1) whether your personal situation, or the personal situation of any of the individuals you have identified to play a role in your estate plan, such as executor, trustee or guardian, has changed in the time since we created your estate plan; (2) whether your financial picture has changed in the time since we originally created your estate plan (such as the purchase of additional substantial life insurance or the purchase of a new home or additional real estate); and (3) whether the law has changed in ways that impact the assumptions we made when we first created your estate plan.
-If there has been any change, please contact me so that we can discuss whether we should make any adjustments to your estate plan to accommodate those changes.
+Even if none of those circumstances has occurred, it is good to re-evaluate your decisions every three to five years.
+Therefore, if there has been any change or if it has been at least three years since you last updated your estate plan, please contact me so that we can discuss whether we should make any adjustments to your estate plan to accommodate those changes.